-- Remove the ham from the fridge and place about one half hour before cooking.
+- Remove the ham from the fridge and place on the counter for a half hour before cooking.

 - Preheat the oven to 325 degrees.

 - Put water in the bottom of the roasting pan.
-Place a rack in bottom of the pan.
+Place a rack in the bottom of the pan.
 Wrap aluminum foil around the ham and place on the rack.

-- The water in the bottom ensures moisture so the ham will not dried out.
+- The water in the bottom ensures moisture so the ham will not dry out.

 - If you don't have a roasting rack, don't sweat it, just make sure the aluminum foil is well wrapped around the ham.

-- Bake 2o minutes a pound until the temperature of the ham reaches 130 degrees.
+- Bake 20 minutes a pound until the internal temperature of the ham reaches 130 degrees.